Arnoldblair/Github-Search/README.md

 # GitSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

 ## Description

 A website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories